jarodfefchak/Denali-Projects-Website/README.md

 1. Visit this [website](https://code.visualstudio.com/download) and download the correct version for your operating system.

 ### Setting up and Running the React Website Code.
 React is a Java Script based front-end framework used to develope the user interface of the Denali Projects website.

+### Committing/Deploying Changes to the Website

+### Undoing Changes Made to the Website

+### Updating Program Saved on Denali's SharePoint Server so That it Matches the Most Recent Version in Github

+### Editing/Updating the Careers Page

+### Understanding Vercel Web Hosting Service